 The "Pharmacophore" tab will list all the pharmacophore features automatically generated from the FragMaps.
 You may adjust the radii of the individual features or deselect them entirely.
+You can also determine the distance between any two features to assist your analysis and choices.

 Once finished with pharmacophore feature selection and adjustment, click the "Save Feature" button.
 This will allow you to save your pharmacophore model containing your selected/adjusted features in .ph4 format on your local computer.
 By selecting/adjusting different subsets of the pharmacophore features, including the Exclusion Map, you may create multiple different pharmacophore models and save each one as a separate .ph4 file.
 This capability allows for different pharmacophore model screens of a binding site.
 The resulting diverse hits from those screens can be combined and, for example, subjected to SILCS-MC Pose Refinement for rescoring.

-10.2.2 Running SILCS-Pharm from the command line interface
+11.2.2 Running SILCS-Pharm from the command line interface